jonm3D/h5xray/README.md

 h5xray /path/to/your/inputfile.h5
 ```

 Example output.
 See demo.ipynb for usage examples.
+Read from local or from S3.

 ![Default Plot](img/barcode.png)